calume/agileFlex/Data/README.md

 #### Seasonal Mean Demand by Acorn Group

-The daily mean demand (kW) profiles for the subset of 187 househoulds, categorised by Season, weekend/Weekday and AcornGroup is shown below:
+The daily mean demand (kW) profiles for the subset of 187 househoulds, categorised by Season, weekend/weekday and Acorn Group (Adversity, Comfortable, Affluent) is shown below:

 ![PVSeason](Visualisation_JPGs/SM_Consolidated.png)